josemejias11/jdmqademo/README.md

-run # JDM QA Demo Application
+# JDM QA Demo Application

 A full-stack task management application with authentication built using React, TypeScript, Express, and Bootstrap.
+This application has been optimized and cleaned up to follow modern best practices, DRY principles, and production-ready patterns.

 ## Project Overview

 This application demonstrates modern web development practices including:

-- TypeScript integration for type-safe code
+- **Type-safe development** with TypeScript throughout the stack
-- RESTful API architecture
+- **RESTful API architecture** with proper error handling
-- JWT-based authentication
+- **JWT-based authentication** with secure token management
-- React Context API for state management
+- **React Context API** for efficient state management
-- Form validation with Formik and Yup
+- **Form validation** with Formik and Yup
-- Responsive UI with Bootstrap 5
+- **Responsive UI** with Bootstrap 5 and modern fonts
-- Modular backend architecture
+- **Modular backend architecture** with shared types and middleware
-- Code quality tools (ESLint & Prettier)
+- **Code quality tools** (ESLint & Prettier) with zero lint errors
-- End-to-end testing with Playwright
+- **End-to-end testing** with Playwright and visual regression tests
-- Dockerized frontend, backend, and PostgreSQL using Docker Compose
+- **Production-ready optimizations** including environment-aware logging
+- **Clean architecture** with eliminated code duplication and unused files

 ## Tech Stack